 The burnt sienna ground and the red and yellow woods reminded her of the October weekends she had spent with her grandmother, who lived on a dairy farm, and as she peered deeper into the woodland, beyond the bridge, she felt a trace of her childhood awe take hold of her.
 She saw the woods by the farm, she saw Grandmother and herself hiking through the woods bordering the farm to collect pinecones and other gems—things Grandmother would sometimes have to identify for her—fallen from the enormous conifers.
 Those autumn woods from which they gathered goods—the smooth boulders on which she had jumped and climbed that seemed to have fallen from the sky, plopped in the woodland’s deep recesses, the crunch of dry leaves beneath her feet as she ran between swaying timber, the smell of fresh pine tinged with the odor of manure from the farm—might well have been these.
 And the same old childhood sensation, a sort of possession, that she had felt in Grandmother’s woods engulfed her.

 She walked across the road, and, near the wooden rail that sits below the Burr arch, looked over the bridge to a silent stream running below.
-A better view could be gotten from atop the rail—that was clear, and she felt the impetuous to have that view.
-Placing my right foot up on the wood rail, which was about three feet high (though it doesn't look it in the photo—in person, it looks a bit higher, or perhaps it looks lower—however high or low, it was something of which she thought she could easily step on) and eight inches wide, she tried to follow with her left, boosting up from my toes, but she didn't have enough of a start since she was standing still.
+A better view could be gotten from atop the rail—that was clear.
+Placing her right foot up on the wood rail, which was about three feet high (though it doesn't look it in the photo—in person, it looks a bit higher, or perhaps it looks lower—however high or low, it was something of which she thought she could easily step on) and eight inches wide, she tried to follow with her left, boosting up from my toes, but she didn't have enough of a start since she was standing still.
 Her shoe choice didn't help—little brown ballet slippers.
 It wasn't as easy as she'd thought it would be.
 She wasn't, it turns out, as strong as she used to be and this surprised her.
 What is this?
 I used to vault over a leather horse and pirouette across the balance beam in gymnastics.
 I used to jump from rock to rock.
 For chrissakes I used to fly across city rooftops when I was a kid.
 Rooftops!

 Annoyed by this bodily betrayal, but only slightly deterred, she worked out another approach: Step back from the rail.
 Step back, a slight start, just a bit of speed and a hop onto the rail would get her up there.
 It seemed a plausible plan.
 A running start and a bounce was all it would take.